lokeshlal/BusinessRules/README.md

 # BusinessRules
 Simple Business Rules

+1. Create/update Facts from UI
+2. Create/update rules for fact from UI
+3. Assign a rule group name to rules, to execute set of rules against a Fact
+4. Rest based services to execute the rules

+Pending Items:
+1. Add more primitive type support
+2. Add more test cases

-This is work in progress.
+This is still work in progress.